 Paddling is one of our favourite outdoor activities in North Bay and there is no better way to witness the beauty of the leaves changing than a gentle paddle on Trout Lake.
 With Sisu Adventure Rentals kitting you out with the right gear, and giving you tips on some more exclusive paddling locations you will remember this adventure for years to come.
-If a guided journey is more your style, than Shelly from Nature Bound offers tours with an interpretive twist.
+If a guided journey is more your style, than check out Nature Bound as they offer tours with an interpretive twist.